horasolis/horasolis.github.io/README.md

 ### Sun azimuth

-The sun's azimuth is the compass direction from which sunlight is coming at a given point on Earth's surface.
+The sun’s azimuth is the compass direction from which sunlight is coming at a given point on Earth’s surface.
-It is typically defined as the angle between the sun's position and true north, measured clockwise:
+It is typically defined as the angle between the sun’s position and true north, measured clockwise:

 * 0° = North
 * 90° = East